Custom Filters

 Overview

-Custom Filters can now be applied to lists and reports throughout Maintenance Pro Web.
-You can utilize the new filtering system to help find list and report data that meets your specific criteria.
-Utilizing the search box will help the user locate their assets quickly.
-However, more advanced search options can be used by setting up a custom filter.
+Custom Filters can be applied to lists and reports throughout Maintenance Pro Web.
+This filtering system allows data to be refined based on specific criteria.
+While the search box provides a quick way to locate assets, more advanced results can be achieved by creating and using a custom filter.

 A video overview of the Custom Filter feature can be found at this link: https://youtu.be/RTGWPUybdVo.